BJP MPs from Bengal attack Mamata govt for its handling of coronavirus crisis

-The BJP accused the TMC government in West Bengal on Saturday of "hiding" the seriousness of the coronavirus crisis in the state by "fudging" figures and alleged that Chief Minister Mamata Banerjee violated the lockdown norms routinely.
-At a press interaction organised by the Bharatiya Janata Party (BJP) through a video-conference, its MPs from West Bengal, including Union minister Debasree Chaudhuri, said they were confined to their homes in the state while Trinamool Congress (TMC) leaders and workers were allowed to move around.
+The BJP accused the TMC government in West Bengal on Saturday of "hiding" the seriousness of the coronavirus crisis in the state by "fudging" figures and alleged that Chief Minister Mamata Banerjee and her party colleagues violated the lockdown norms routinely.
+At a press interaction organised by the Bharatiya Janata Party (BJP) through a video-conference, its MPs from West Bengal, including Union minister Debasree Chaudhuri, said they were "forcibly" confined to their homes while Trinamool Congress (TMC) leaders and workers were moving around freely.

-The BJP leaders alleged that the West Bengal government is "fudging" the coronavirus infection figures.
+The BJP leaders alleged that the West Bengal government is "fudging" the coronavirus infection figures in the state.
 Chaudhari noted that the state government revised its figures on Friday due to pressure from a central team to come clean.

 There is a huge difference between the reality and what the state government is saying, she said.
 BJP MLA Sabyasachi Dutta alleged that dead bodies are being cremated secretly in the state.